DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-05-15-iteration-may-15.md

         Put the subject filter back, but rather than allow the subject to be changed, prompt the user to visit the UCAS website instead. ([BATSA-232](https://dfedigital.atlassian.net/browse/BATSA-232), [Github issue](https://github.com/DFE-Digital/search-and-compare-ui/issues/33), [PR](https://github.com/DFE-Digital/search-and-compare-ui/pull/60)).
     - text: Subjects filter
 ---

+Updated ‘choose your search’ page and added subject filter to results.